orbitalquark/textadept/doc/04_WorkingWithFiles.md

 selection dialog is snapopen.
 It behaves like the buffer browser, but displays a list of files to open, including files in sub-directories.
-You can snapopen the current file's directory with `Ctrl+Alt+Shift+O` (`^⌘⇧O` on Mac OSX | `M-S-O` in ncurses) or from the "Tools -> Snapopen -> Current Directory" menu.
+You can snapopen the current file's directory with `Ctrl+Alt+Shift+O` (`^⌘⇧O` on Mac OSX | `M-S-O` in curses) or from the "Tools -> Snapopen -> Current Directory" menu.
 Snapopen is pretty limited from the menu, but more versatile in [scripts][]. `Ctrl+U` (`⌘U`
 | `^U`) snaps open *~/.textadept/*.